IELTS Cue Card Sample 24 - Describe an important letter that you received

 - I could not believe that it really happened and I read the letter a second time etc.

-If you prepare for this cue card you would be able to answer the following cue cards as well:
+If you prepare for this cue card topic, you would be able to answer the following cue card topics as well:

-1. Describe a news that made you happy.
+1. Describe a piece of news that made you happy.